voostindie/markdown-from-template/README.md

 ## Alfred workflow

 I use [Alfred](https://www.alfredapp.com) extensively.
 So naturally I wrote a workflow for this tool.
 It's in the `alfred` subfolder and it's extremely simple: it lists the available templates and then fires off `mft` with the one you selected.
+If a file has been written, the workflow opens it in Obsidian for editing.

 To install this in Alfred, this is what I do: